 Our ten-bed Inpatient Unit provides outstanding care for patients with a life-limiting, progressive illness, who are finding it difficult to get their symptoms under control, as well as for people who are entering their last days of life.
-We treat each person in our care with dignity and respect and our multidisciplinary team work hard to provide the best possible care, 24 hours a day, 7 days a week.
+We treat each person in our care with dignity and respect and our multidisciplinary team works hard to provide the best possible care, 24 hours a day, 7 days a week.

 To refer a patient to our Inpatient Unit, health professionals can use the referral form below: